 Most NFL bettors use more than one online sportsbook, which means downloading multiple apps.
 Doing so gives you more betting options and allows you to “shop” for better lines, but also lets you access multiple online sportsbook bonuses and promotions.
 Here are the top 3 NFL betting apps in Tennessee:

 A major player in daily fantasy sports, DraftKings has also become one of the leading online sportsbooks as well.
-For new sign-ups, DraftKings offers $50 in free bets and up to $1,000 in bonuses.
+For new sign-ups, DraftKings offers a $50 free bet with a $5 minimum deposit and up to $1,000 in bonuses.
 NFL lines and props are plentiful with futures markets, including:

 FanDuel also has entered the sports betting market in a major way following years of DFS experience.
 The online sportsbook also offers those who sign up for an account an up to $1,000 risk-free bet.